 Although its origin is often attributed to Japan, this technique is as old as the world.

 Today the technique has evolved and wood is burnt in specialised ovens.
-Even if everyone can burn their wood at home.
+Even so anyone can burn their own wood at home.

 The world's leading designers have adopted this technique, which allows an infinite range of variations in appearance.
 Thus we find a range of colours from intense black to black with grey or blue reflections.
 Various textures depending on the intensity with which the wood has been scraped or burned.
-To the touch, you can obtain a surface as silky as the skin or, on the other hand, you can preserve the irregularities of the wood and its "tortoiseshell" appearance.
-Each blade of wood is coated with a layer of carbon with a unique appearance.
+You can obtain a surface as silky as the skin to the touch or on the other hand, you can preserve the irregularities of the wood and its "tortoiseshell" appearance.
+Each plank of wood is coated with a layer of carbon with a unique appearance.

 From the restaurant Encore in the port of Scheveningen in the Netherlands, to the Courchevel chalet designed by Olivier Gay, via the children's home in Meudon, to the Barcelona villa in Spain designed by the architect Raül Sanchez Esteban, this technique is still being emulated throughout the world.